nkhanhcong/go-dsa/DFS/knowledge.md

 - **Tips**:

-    - You can add more into "visited" variable
+    - You can add some trick into "visited" variable, you can pull visited out and polute it with each time travel.
+    - After doing EventualSafeNode, I realize when you use recursive it more clean code compare with using itterative